Rajpratik71/eucalyptus-wiki/Block-Device-Mapping-Training.md

 * size of the device (in GB)
 * type of device (ephemeral or ebs).
 * source of the device (ie snapshot to create the device from, empty ebs volume, or ephemeral disk)
-* delete on terminate - whether or not to delete the EBS volume backing the device.
+* delete on terminate - whether or not to delete the EBS volume backing the device when the instance terminates.
 * no device, exclude a device from a block device mapping being overridden.

 #### Component level responsibilities